nischalchaudhary7/Ride_Sharing_App/README.md

 npm run dev
 You’re good to go!

-Screenshots
-Coming soon!
-(Add visuals of dashboards, map screen, ride posting, chat UI, and admin panel for a better overview.)

 👨‍💻 About the Developer
 Hi!
 I’m Nischal Chaudhary, a passionate software developer and student at East Central University.
 I love solving real-world problems with tech, and this ride-sharing app was designed to make daily transportation easier for our university community.